medic/cht-docs/content/en/building/guides/training/training-cards/_index.md

 # Step 7: Verify and monitor

 At this point the training cards are ready to use.
 You can verify by logging in with a user that has a valid role assigned for the training card, on the day that the training starts.
-Remember, to sync the app to see the results.
+Remember, to sync the app to see the results (the uncompleted training will display once a day).

 Using [telemetry]({{< relref "building/guides/performance/telemetry" >}}) you can monitor user interaction with each training card "set".
 Some key metrics you can view include: